keploy/go-sdk/README.md

 # Keploy Go-SDK

 This is the client SDK for Keploy API testing platform.
 There are 2 modes:
-1. **Capture mode**
+1. **Record mode**
-    1. Captures requests, response and all external calls and sends to Keploy server.
+    1. Record requests, response and all external calls and sends to Keploy server.
     2. After keploy server removes duplicates, it then runs the request on the API again to identify noisy fields.
     3. Sends the noisy fields to the keploy server to be saved along with the testcase.
 2. **Test mode**